top of page

 When an over-fifty, permanently-disabled, quasi-homeless, single-mother artist is (perhaps not so) unexpectedly plunged into an abyss of depression, her familiar boundaries blurring and crumbling around her, an unwelcomed exploration of the origins of behavior thrusts her work and world into unfamiliar territories, far beyond the bounds of comfort.

 Truly astonishing influences shared during a recent nine-month Artist Fellowship, where I intended to expand my body of work in (of all things) carved eggshells, ended up catapulting my work far from the comfortable miniature, minute detail I was most known for, spontaneously erupting, instead, into life-sized sculptures from relevant but random materials, far beyond my previous scope and scale.
-Soon an entire curated story started writing itself, unfolding layer after layer before me, with piece upon piece popping into existence, fitting itself into place.
+Soon an entire story started writing itself, unfolding layer after layer before me, with piece upon piece popping into existence, fitting itself into place.

 20221213_030357_edited_edited.jpg